sarah407/BFDA_Multi-Armed-Bandit/README.md

         - means_all: array
             - tested population means for both groups
         - pred_posteriors: array
-            - predictive posteriors for each simulation (divided by 10**factors)
+            - predictive posteriors for each simulation (multiplied by 10^factors)
         - lengths: array
             - length of HPDI
         - factors: array
-            - predictive posteriors were divided by  10 ** factors
+            - predictive posteriors were multiplied by  10^factors
         - var: dict
             - summary of used variables